 Changshu Jiangsu, China Travel Guide

 Extreme water sports like jet-skiing or parasailing are not available.
 Changshu focuses on relaxed nature exploration.
-Wildlife viewing is limited to birdwatching and small animals within Yu Shan and around Shanghu Lake; it is not a safari destination.
+Wildlife viewing is confined to birdwatching and small animals within Yu Shan and around Shanghu Lake; it is not a safari destination.

 Engaging with Changshu’s culture displays its traditions and local way of life.